 HOW TO GET TO CHOI HUNG ESTATE: From Choi Hung MTR Station take Exit C4.
 Walk into the Estate and turn left which takes you to the car park.
 The colourful basketball court is on top of the structure.

 4. Chi Lin Nunnery

 Nestled in and among the skyscrapers lies this haven of tranquility.
-From stepping into the complex there is a sense of quiet, calm, peace.
+From stepping into the complex (which is one of the most beautiful places in Hong Kong) there is a sense of quiet, calm, peace.
 The view above is The Maitreya Hall and comprises several elegant wooden buildings behind perfectly manicured gardens.
 All of which are open to the public daily and are free of charge to enter.